 Shorter trips are normally focused on one climate, one destination, so multi-climate gear isn’t needed, neither is multi-activity gear.
 So for Nepal we don’t need swimwear, for London we don’t need sleeping bags, for Sri Lanka we don’t need hiking boots.
 Shorter trips are much easier to pack for.
 These days we know before we leave if we’ll need to take our mosquito nets, sheet sleeping bag liners and down jackets, the necessity for big bags is diminished.

 School books, notebooks, pens and pencils , on short trips we don’t carry them.
 It’s easier to juggle old-school education with education-as-travel now we have a home base.
-If you want to learn more about worldschooling and travel on the road, including what resources we normally use, click through.
+If you want to learn more about worldschooling and travel on the road, including what resources we normally use, click-through.

-Likewise, Lego, Harry Potter Wands, Bakugan and 25 cuddly animals don’t need to travel with us full time any more.
+Likewise, Lego, Harry Potter Wands, Bakugan and 25 cuddly animals don’t need to travel with us full-time any more.
 My kids do not take toys, other than 2 essential bears, on short trips ( by that I mean up to a couple of months).

 What Bag to Choose for Carry On Luggage

 Personally I prefer a back pack, I find them more convenient, others prefer the wheely bags, carry on sized hard luggage on wheels.
 There are advantages and disadvantages to both, it’s really up to you.
 We have a post on the choice of backpack, travel pack or suitcase.
-Here, I can quickly tell you that for the kids we have these bags ( they fit us adults too, we often borrow them) and that my husband and I have large day packs with built in laptop pockets.

-Packing List for Carry On Only
+Packing List and Tips for Carry On Only

 Carry On Only Travel Toiletries